 Relative strengths of Airtable (compared to Basecamp)

-Highly customizable with various views and applications.
+Highly customizable with various views and integrations.

 Relative weaknesses of Airtable (compared to Basecamp)